 Generic Name: telithromycin

-Note: This page contains side effects data for the generic drug telithromycin.
-It is possible that some of the dosage forms included below may not apply to the brand name Ketek Pak.
+Note: This page contains information about the side effects of telithromycin.
+Some of the dosage forms included on this document may not apply to the brand name Ketek Pak.

 For the Consumer